aloiscochard/sindi/sindi-docs/src/basic.rst

 *Every features who are specific to the usage of the compiler plugin are clearly mentioned as such in this guide.*

-It can be handy to have a small project to experiment with Sindi while reading this documentation, the wiki page "`Download <http://github.com/aloiscochard/sindi/wiki/Download>`_" give detailed instructions about how Sindi can be integrated in a SBT/Maven project.
+It can be handy to have a small project to experiment with Sindi while reading this documentation, give a look at the wiki page
+"`Download <http://github.com/aloiscochard/sindi/wiki/Download>`_"
+to integrate Sindi in a SBT or Maven project.

 And now let's familiarize with Sindi's core concepts!